uptonking/note4yaoo/lib-editor-prosemirror-community-stars.md

 - Writing correct document-changing commands, especially schema-agnostic ones, is ridiculously hard right now.
 - Also the extension system is not as powerful as that in codemirror 6.

-- Can you talk more about the formalisms ProseMirror adopts that you admire?
+- Can you talk more about the formalisms(形式(的实例)) ProseMirror adopts that you admire?
   - I'm still discovering it but mostly the transaction and NodeView systems.
 Make it really easy to add custom behaviour.
 I just added checkbox support for my notetaking app in a few lines of code.

 - ## Remove contenteditable completely?